Multiple Imputation of Hierarchical Nonlinear Time Series Data with an Application to School Enrollment Data: Methods

 Priors were chosen to be conjugate and diffuse for most parameters.
-An informative prior was used for the autoregressive parameter $\rho$ in the imputation model for $\mathbf{Y} | \mathbf{X}$ to reflect the prior belief that $\mathbf{Y}$ is generally increasing over time for the motivating enrollment data, but should generally be specified based on the data being imputed.
+An informative prior was used for the autoregressive parameter $\rho$ in the imputation model for $\mathbf{Y} | \mathbf{X}$ to reflect the prior belief that $\mathbf{Y}$ is generally increasing over time for the motivating school enrollment data, but should generally be specified based on the data being imputed.
+As the spline term $\beta f(X_{c,t})$ and the AR(1) term $\rho Y_{c,t-1}$ are both on the scale of $Y_{c,t}$, the parameters $\beta$ and $\rho$ can be interpreted as weights that represent the relative importance of the spline term and the AR(1) term.
+The prior distribution for $\beta$ was chosen to be on the same order of magnitude as $\rho$ to reflect this interpretation.

 The values for all hyperparameters should ideally be determined using prior expert knowledge.
-However, in missing data problems where a general-purpose imputation method is used, the imputer generally does not possess such knowledge for the choice of hyperparameters.
-In the absence of expert information, we instead propose an algorithm for specifying diffuse priors dictated by data-based control parameters, details of which are in the Appendix.
-The prior distributions were chosen to be sufficiently diffuse such that the data-based control parameters do not overwhelm the posterior inference following the philosophy of \citet{EdwardsLindmanSavage1963}.
-We note that use of the data-based algorithm to specify prior distributions results in an approximate posterior distribution rather than a fully Bayesian posterior distribution.
+In the absence of sufficient expertise to specify the prior distributions directly, researchers creating multiple imputations are still likely to have non-expert knowledge of the substantive application that can be used to determine the appropriate order of magnitude for the parameters.
+Using the school enrollment data as an example, researchers may not have the expertise to specify the prior distributions for $\mu_{drift}$ and $\sigma^2_{drift}$ directly.
+However, they may still have vague prior knowledge that the country-specific drift terms for GER should generally be positive and that increases in school enrollment happen slowly over time for most countries.